 Urban Growers Collective UGC supports Chicago communities in developing community-based food systems to build economic opportunity for youth and mitigate food insecurity.

-Wallace Center The Wallace Center develops partnerships, pilots new ideas, and advances solutions to strengthen communities through resilient farming and food systems.
+Wallace Center The Wallace Center develops partnerships, pilots new ideas while advancing solutions to strengthen communities through resilient farming and food systems.

 Dismantling racism in our food system involves learning about why it’s so pervasive and how it got to be that way in the first place.
-Here are some educational resources and food-for-thought to help you on your journey:
+We encourage you to learn more about Black Lives Matter.
+So, here are some educational resources and food-for-thought to help you on your journey:

 Farming While Black by Leah Penniman